 It's fairly common knowledge that squirrels will nest in attics, causing damage and disturbing the human residence of the home.
 But what many people do question is: How do squirrels get into the attic?
 Why are squirrels attracted to attics?
 And … How do you get rid of them?

-To see just how well squirrels can jump, check out the slow-motion jumping squirrel video by Pesttools Technical Director Bill Earl.
+To see just how well squirrels can jump, check out the slow-motion jumping squirrel video by Evictor Technical Director Bill Earl.

 But squirrels can also run, climb, and gnaw their way into your attic.
-Following are Squirrel Facts, adapted with permission from "How to Evict Squirrels" by Bill Earl.
+Following are Squirrel Facts, adapted with permission from "How to Get Squirrels Out of the Attic" by Bill Earl.

 Squirrels Are Powerful – and Destructive